YashMasane/Quiz_game/README.md

-# Console-Based Quiz App in Python
+# Quizzler App in Python

-**Try the Quiz App on Replit: [Console-Based Quiz App](https://replit.com/@YashMasane/Project-quiz-game)**
+**Try the Quiz App on Replit: [Quizzler app]([https://replit.com/@YashMasane/Project-quiz-game](https://replit.com/@YashMasane/Quizzler-App))**

-Welcome to the Console-Based Quiz App in Python!
+Welcome to the Quizzler App in Python!
 This project is a simple interactive quiz application that tests your general knowledge by asking a series of questions.
 You'll be presented with a question and need to answer with either "yes" or "no".
 At the end of the quiz, you'll receive a score based on the number of correct answers.

 ## Table of Contents